orbitez/docs/designdoc.md

 ## 1. Problem Statement

-Right now, **students, teachers, and admins use a largely shared experience**, which makes it hard to clearly separate “system administration” tasks (creating users, configuring programs, managing the platform) from “day‑to‑day usage” tasks (teachers teaching their classes and students accessing their courses and materials).
+Right now, **students, lecturers, and admins use a largely shared experience**, which makes it hard to clearly separate “system administration” tasks (creating users, configuring programs, managing the platform) from “day‑to‑day usage” tasks (teachers teaching their classes and students accessing their courses and materials).

 We need a **clearer, role-based experience** without rebuilding the entire system.